Spring Data - 2.1

 Handling Query Dsl in Spring Data JPA

-QueryDsl Supported APIs
+QueryDsl classes Supported APIs

 com.querydsl.jpa.impl.JPAQueryFactory from, selectFrom